-Completed applications should be turned in at any VUSD school or the District Office, 255 W. Stanley Avenue, Ventura, or to the Office Manager at Foothill prior to the closing date.
+During the School of Choice application window, applications will be available at the Foothill office or at any other school in the district, or they can be completed online through the VUSD website.
+Completed paper applications should be turned in at any VUSD school or the District Office, 255 W. Stanley Avenue, Ventura, or to the Foothill office prior to the closing date.
 Applications must be complete and contain all required components to be considered for the lottery.
-Incomplete applications will not be accepted.
+Incomplete or late applications will not be accepted.

 Early Meeting* – 5:30-6:30 p.m. in Spirito Hall

 Open School Tours – 6:30-7:30 starting in Spirito Hall